percona/k8spg-docs/docs/backups-restore.md

 The following example bootstraps a new cluster from a backup, which was made on the `cluster1` cluster deployed in `percona-db-1` namespace.
 For simplicity, this backup uses `repo1` repository from the [Persistent Volume backup storage example](backups-storage.html#__tabbed_1_4), which needs no cloud credentials.
 The resulting
-`deploy/cr.yaml` manifest for the *new* cluster should contain following lines:
+`deploy/cr.yaml` manifest for the *new* cluster should contain the following
+lines:

 ```yaml
 ...